smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 #### Operator Replay Configuration: F22=SMATELSVR Manage Telnet Exit Program

-From the Operator Replay Configuration main display pages (1 or 2), use function key F22 to configure and then register the Agent\'s Telnet Exit program.
+From the Operator Replay Configuration main display pages (1 or 2), use function key F22 to configure and then register the Agent's Telnet Exit program.

 - **Screen Title**: Manage SMA Telnet Exit Program